 Swimmers who experience pain or soreness for more than 48 hours should seek medical attention.
 The experts at Spooner Physical Therapy can work with you to evaluate and treat most common swimming injuries and help prevent more serious long-term effects.
 We would be happy to schedule a complimentary evaluation to review the symptoms you are experiencing and guide you on the best course of care.
 Schedule a complimentary evaluation with a Spooner physical therapist here.

-From a rehabilitative stand point the focus will be rebuilding the shoulder’s strength and returning the shoulder to an optimal range of motion.
-At Spooner Physical therapy, our therapists will perform a thorough assessment to ensure proper muscle recruitment and assist with training modification for return to sport.
-Poor stroke mechanics, breathing technique, flexibility, and strength can cause swimmers shoulder but so can dysfunctions in other areas of the body, such as hips, wrists, and elbows [3].
-A physical therapist can evaluate what the source of the problem is and teach new technique, strengthening and stretching activities to address the source of your dysfunction.
+From a rehabilitative standpoint the focus will be rebuilding the shoulder’s strength and returning the shoulder to an optimal range of motion.
+At Spooner Physical Therapy, our therapists will perform a thorough assessment to ensure proper muscle recruitment and assist with training modification for return to sport.
+Poor stroke mechanics, breathing technique, flexibility, and strength can cause swimmer’s shoulder but so can dysfunctions in other areas of the body, such as hips, wrists, and elbows [3].
+A physical therapist can evaluate what the source of the problem is and teach new techniques, strengthening and stretching activities to address the source of your dysfunction.

 We put together some tips for preventing swimmer’s shoulder and hope that these tools help keep you in the pool rather than on dry land.